seed-cat/seedcat/README.md

 # seedcat
 The [world's fastest](docs/design.md#benchmarks) bitcoin seed word and passphrase recovery tool.

-If you lost your [seed phrase](https://en.bitcoin.it/wiki/Seed_phrase) information this tool can recover access to your bitcoin.
+If you lost some of your [mnemonic phrase](https://en.bitcoin.it/wiki/Seed_phrase) this tool can restore access to your bitcoin.

 No need to trust third-party services who charge up to 20% of your funds.